agtoyli/Population-and-Public-Health-Research/README.md

 # Population and Public Health Research
-In this project, I worked with partner
+In this project, I worked with partner @damiddle to research and present on machine learning for emerging infectious diseases.